On the Natural Gradient of the Evidence Lower Bound: The Natural Gradient of the Evidence Lower Bound

-Note that while the invariance (\ref{extension}) appears very similar to the invariance (\ref{invariancedist}), it is in fact quite different.
+The gradients considered in Theorem \ref{mainthdist} are graphically illustrated in Figure \ref{fig:theom_mainthdist}.
+Note that while the invariance (\ref{extension}) appears to be very similar to the invariance (\ref{invariancedist}), it is in fact quite different.
 The main difference is that the objective function on ${\mathcal M}$, the function $D(q \| \cdot)$, is not ``just'' the pull-back of an objective function on ${\mathcal M}_V$.
-It consists of a pull-back component plus a simplifying term that varies only in vertical direction so that the $d\pi$ image of its gradient vanishes.
+It consists of a pull-back component, the first term on the RHS of (\ref{twocompo}), and the function ${\rm GAP}(q,\cdot)$, the second term on the RHS of (\ref{twocompo}), which varies only in vertical direction so that the $d\pi_V$-image of its gradient vanishes.
+Note that this result, expressed by (\ref{vanishgap}), depends crucially on the information-geometric structures and does not hold for the standard Euclidean geometry defined in terms of a coordinate system.
+We give an example in Appendix \ref{sec:euclid}.